Patterson-Sullivan theory for Anosov subgroups: Examples

-Recall that a representation $\G \ra \SL{k+1}$, $k\ge 2$, is called {\em projective Anosov} if it is $\tmod$-Anosov for $\tmod = (1,k)$ (see Examples \ref{ex:2}, \ref{ex:2.1}, and \ref{ex:2.3} for notations).
-The Finsler critical exponent associated to the $\i$-invariant type will be denoted by $\dF$.
+A subgroup $\G < \SL{k+1}$, $k\ge 2$, is called {\em projective Anosov} if it is $\tmod$-Anosov for $\tmod = (1,k)$ (see Examples \ref{ex:2}, \ref{ex:2.1}, and \ref{ex:2.3} for notations).
+The $\tb$-critical exponent associated to the unique $\i$-invariant type in $\tmod$ will be denoted, as usual, by $\dF$.

-Let $\G \ra \SL{k+1}$ be a projective Anosov representation.
-In \cite{GMT19}, the authors defined the following two critical exponents of $\G$, namely, the {\em Hilbert critical exponent}
+Let $\G < \SL{k+1}$ be a projective Anosov subgroup.
+In \cite{GMT19}, the authors defined the following two critical exponents of $\G$, namely, the {\em Hilbert critical exponent} (corresponding to the sum of all simple roots)